 - The iPhone 11 has an IPS LCD screen, while iPhone 13 has an OLED screen with flat edges and a smaller notch.

-- The iPhone 13 has an upgraded A15 Bionic processor.
+- The iPhone 13 has an upgraded A15 Bionic processor with a 16-core Neural Engine, against 8 cores on the A13 Bionic.

 - 64GB vs. 128GB base storage.